SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

 \subsection{Low Level Skill-conditioned Diffusion Planning}

-As discussed in Sec.~\ref{sec:intro}, although existing methods (\eg Decision Diffuser~\cite{decisiondiffuser}) have proposed conditional diffusion models with skill constraints, they can only generate trajectories satisfying pre-defined skills, because the conditioning in such models is achieved by a classifier which determines whether a generated trajectory aligns with a specific skill or not.
-Therefore, they do not truly achieve a diffusion model that can condition on an arbitrary learned skill.
+As highlighted in Section~\ref{sec:intro}, while existing approaches like Decision Diffuser~\cite{decisiondiffuser} have introduced conditional diffusion models constrained by skills, their capability is limited to generating trajectories that meet only predefined skills.
+Consequently, these models fall short of realizing a diffusion model capable of conditioning on an arbitrary learned skill.
 To overcome these constraints and enable diffusion models to plan over a learned continuous spectrum of skills, we propose an approach that leverages the classifier-free guided diffusion model with the skills embedded.

 \alias begins by employing a diffusion model to operate over the continuous skill space $\mathcal{Z}$ learned during high-level skill abstraction.
 We employ a U-Net to serve as the noise prediction model $\boldsymbol{\epsilon}_{\theta}(\cdot)$ and guide it by in-context conditioning.
 More specifically, we firstly utilize a skill MLP (similar to point-wise feed-forward network~\cite{transformer}), denoted as $\Lambda$, to align skill features with denoising model.
 After that, we fuse the skill embeddings $\Lambda(\vct{z})$ into the state features throughout the residual blocks of U-Net.
 Details are depicted in Fig.~\ref{fig:detail}.
 In this way, we make the diffusion model contextually modulate the influence of skill embeddings at each step.
 And following Eq.~\ref{eq:hat_epsilon}, we can synthesize future states attending to these given skills.
 This is a significant shift from previous static conditioning framework to a more dynamic and adaptive trajectory generation process.